Neil Ellis Wines

 Neil Ellis is a South African wine industry icon and one of the early pioneers to bring quality levels up to world class standards.
 The winery sits 5 miles east of the town of Stellenbosch in the Jonkershoek Valley.
 It was founded in 1993 with the philosophy to source grapes from the top growers of the region.
 The eco-friendly winery produces wines from the regions of Stellenbosch, Darling, Darbanville and Elgin.

-Multiple established vineyard sites in the Bottelary Hills and Jonkershoek Valley of Stellenbosch.
+Established vineyard sites in the Bottelary Hills and Jonkershoek Valley of Stellenbosch.

-- Aspect: Southwest
+- Exposure: Southwest

 - Soils: Decomposed granite